lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 _This blog post is also available at https://log4shell.com/_

-A few hours ago, a 0-day exploit in the popular Java logging library `log4j` (version 2) was discovered that results in Remote Code Execution (RCE) by logging a certain string.
+On Thursday (December 9th), a 0-day exploit in the popular Java logging library `log4j` (version 2) was discovered that results in Remote Code Execution (RCE) by logging a certain string.